epfl-lts2/pygsp/README.rst

     $ pip install pygsp

 You need virtualenvwrapper to run this command.
 The ``--system-site-packages`` option could be useful if you want to use a shared system installation of numpy, scipy and matplotlib.
 Their building and installation require quite some dependencies.

+For a classic UNIX system, you will need python-dev(el) (or equivalent) installed as a system package as well as the fortran extension for your favorite compiler (gfortran for gcc).
+You will also need the blas/lapack implementation for your system.

 Another way is to manually download from PyPI, unpack the package and install with::